 Different climates have other considerations and growing conditions.
 Ask a local grower for varieties that do well in your area.

 Tip #2 for How to Grow Tomatoes: Plant tomatoes at the correct time

 To give tomato plants the best chance for success, plant tomatoes right after the last spring frost date.
-For the low desert of Arizona, this is usually around February 15th with a second planting window at the end of July.
-Once planted, if necessary, protect plants from cold nighttime temperatures.
+For the low desert of Arizona, this is usually around February 15th Once planted, if necessary, protect plants from cold nighttime temperatures.
 Plant tomatoes in the morning, so tomatoes have the day to settle in before cooler nighttime temperatures.